rcac-geo/workshop-geoAI/episodes/cases.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How do you use the tools you installed on [last sesssion](https://rcac-geo.github.io/workshop-geoAI/tools.html#install-tools) for your geoAI tasks
+- How do you use the tools you installed on [last sesssion](https://rcac-geo.github.io/workshop-geoAI/tools.html#install-tools) for your geoAI tasks?
-- How do you use GFMs available on Anvil for your tasks
+- How do you use GFMs available on Anvil for your tasks?

 ::::::::::::::::::::::::::::::::::::::::::::::::